platformsh/platformsh-docs/docs/src/languages/php/_index.md

 file=none
 ---

-You can remove the `composer` build flavor and run your own commands for complete control over your build.
+You can remove the default build flavor and run your own commands for complete control over your build.
-Set the build flavor to `none` and add the commands you need at the start of your `build` hook, to have something like:
+Set the build flavor to `none` and add the commands you need to your `build` hook, as in the following example:

 ```yaml {location=".platform.app.yaml"}
 build: